rhizomik/BESDUI/Results/Virtuoso/README.md

-# SDEBM Results for Virtuoso
+# BESDUI Results for Virtuoso

-This document reports the results for the SDEBM benchmark for the [Virtuoso](http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/) tool.
+This document reports the results for the BESDUI benchmark for the [Virtuoso](http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/) tool.

 ## Summary